 Wondering what’s in store for you and your children when you arrive at a summer meal site?
-Expect welcoming faces, a fun atmosphere, and a healthy, no-cost meal.
-During summer meal service, please expect children to eat meals in a group setting.
+Expect welcoming faces in a supervised setting, and a healthy, no-cost meal.
+During summer meal service, meals may be picked up and taken to go by a parent or child.
+Meal site schedules are subject to change.
+Please call to confirm dates, times and meal-service details.

 Children need nutritious meals to learn, grow and thrive — even when school is out.
 With the Summer Meal Programs, children and teens ages 18 and younger, and enrolled students with disabilities up to 21 years old can continue to eat healthy throughout the summer at no cost at any participating meal site.